‘True Detective’ Wasn’t Cancelled After All – Drafts ‘Deadwood’ Writer

-Just when it seemed True Detective would be a two season wonder, HBO has confirmed that there will be a season 3 and that David Milch, best known for Deadwood and, previously, for Hill Street Blues and NYPD Blue, has been brought in to write for the third season.
+Just when it seemed True Detective would be a two season wonder, HBO has confirmed that there will be a Season 3 and that David Milch, best known for Deadwood and, previously, for Hill Street Blues and NYPD Blue, has been brought in to write for the third season.

 Fans of True Detective may have been resigned to the fact that HBO wasn’t going to let the series try for another installment, but series creator and showrunner Nic Pizzolatto seems to have convinced the network to extend their faith in the fan favorite detective show.

 Can David Milch Breathe New Life Into True Detective?